 This SWMU consists of an assortment of buildings used to store fuels, oils, and pesticides in support of the maintenance of the facilities' roads and grounds.
 An asphalt batch plant was also located here prior to 1972.
 Furthermore, an assortment of material was deposited into two ravines.
 The material was construction rubble and other debris including fuel oil tanks.
-The unknown contents of this site, along with the pesticide residues, indicate that the site could potentially have contaminants in the soil that could migrate to surface water or groundwater.
+The unknown contents of this site, along with the pesticide residues, indicate that the site could potentially have contaminants in the soil that could migrate to surface water or ground water.
 A paved parking area was approved as an IM to limit leaching of contaminants to ground water.
 An additional IM was implemented to remove the hillside debris.
 An RFI/RA sampling effort recently focused on soils, surface water, and sediment.
 Little contamination was found.
 An RFI report was approved by the IDEM.
 IDEM has approved a request for No Further Action.

-J-2(p) WMU 16/16 CAST HIGH EXPLOSIVES FILL/B146 INCINERATOR (B146)
+J-2(p) SWMU 16/16 CAST HIGH EXPLOSIVES FILL/B146 INCINERATOR (B146)

 This complex has been used for loading, demilitarization, and renovation of a variety of munitions.
 An ash pile and settling basins (sumps) were present at the site.
-A variety of contaminants have been released to the soil, sediments, surface water, and groundwater.
+A variety of contaminants have been released to the soil, sediments, surface water, and ground water.
 IM work removed large quantities of contaminated soil and sludge and treated chlorinated solvent contaminated water flowing into 2 sumps.
-A multimedia RF1 identified significant chlorinated organic contamination in subsurface soils and ground water.
-An RF1 report is in preparation.
-An IM removal of TCE and lead contaminated soils is planned for 2013.
+A multimedia RFI identified significant chlorinated organic contamination in subsurface soils and ground water.
+An RFI report is in preparation.
+An IM removal of TCE and lead contaminated soils was completed in January 2014.
+The RFI Report and VI Report are in process.

-J-2(g) SWMU 17/04 PCB CAPACITOR BURIAL/POLE YARD (PCB-PY)
+J-2(q) SWMU 17/04 PCB CAPACITOR BURIAL/POLE YARD (PCB-PY)

 Poles and transformers are stored in this area.
 Reportedly, PCB capacitors were also buried here.
 Two separate attempts have been unsuccessful in locating the buried capacitors.
 IM sampling identified PCB contamination in soils.
 Subsequently, an IM was conducted to remove up to 24 inches of PCB-contaminated soils.
 Over 3,000 tons of soil were excavated and disposed off-site in 2003.
 Additional RFI sampling lead to identification of additional PCB contaminated sediments in a tributary to Boggs Creek.
 Lake Gallimore, located at the southern boundary of Crane, is formed by a dam on Boggs Creek.
 In 2007, the U.S. Fish and Wildlife Service collected fish tissue samples for PCB analysis from Lake Gallimore.
 Results indicated minimal downstream transport of PCBs from SWMU 17.
-Additional samples continue to be collected at SWMU 17 in support of an IM project planned for 2012.
+Additional IM excavations were conducted in 2013 and 2014 to remove PCB-contaminated soil and sediment.
+While implementing the 2014 phase, additional PCB contamination was discovered at the top of what is known as "Ditch 3".
+Field work is ongoing to define the extent of PCB contamination in and around this newly discovered area as well as to determine the extent of recontamination of Ditch 3.
+Further remediation is planned for Fall 2015/Spring 2016..